Home » 10 Types of Blue Parrots (with Pictures)

 Although you’ll notice the size disparity, they can live together.
 English budgies are quieter and more relaxed than Australian budgies, while the latter usually live longer.

-5/ Hyacinth Macaws
+Hyacinth Macaws (Anodorhynchus Hyacinthinus)

 Hyacinth Macaw

-6/ Indian Ringneck Parakeets
+Indian Ringneck Parakeets (Psittacula Krameri)

 Indian Ringneck Parakeet